 - Pellagra (niacin deficiency) – Look for the 4 Ds: dermatitis (phototoxic rash), dementia, diarrhea, and death.
 May be concurrent with severe nutritional deficiency in BN.

-- Hyperthyroidism – Check TSH and free T4 levels.
+- Hyperthyroidism – Check thyrotropin and free T4 levels.

 - Malabsorption – Due to various etiologies (eg, celiac disease, inflammatory bowel disease [ulcerative colitis, Crohn disease]), it may lead to diarrhea, weight loss, anemia, and severe nutritional deficiencies.